Customer service officer CV Guide + Tips + Example

 - Conflict resolution

-You don’t have to be certified for a job as a customer service officer, but having one or more certifications can improve your chances of getting a job or stepping up the career ladder.
+You don’t have to be certified for a job as a customer service officer, but having one or more certifications can improve your chances of stepping up the career ladder.

 - Certified Customer Service Manager (CCSM)